pleabargain/EnglishHelpsYourCareer/grammar elements verbs.md

 # plan planned (d) (reg)
 - I'm planning to take a break.
-- We are planning to move to Bali.
+- We are planning to move to Bali. [[tense present continuous]]
+- We thought we had planned for everything.
 - I'm planning to see it sometime soon.
 - We had planned to meet here.
 - Before we start the work, we should plan it.